 The database contains an overview of persons who, in one way or another, were associated with Astrup.
 This includes persons who are mentioned in manuscripts and correspondence to and from the artist, as well as curators who have arranged Astrup exhibitions.

 The database is also an essential tool in the provenance research, which is a major component of the work on the Catalogue Raisonné.
 The register of persons contains names, dates of birth and death, as well as short biographies and the nature of the person’s relationship to the artist.
-Letter recipients and persons mentioned in manuscripts will include a list of the relevant sources (a work in progress), while the owners of Astrup’s works will be supplemented with a gallery of the relevant works.
+Letter recipients and persons mentioned in manuscripts will include a list of the relevant sources, while the owners of Astrup’s works will be supplemented with a gallery of the relevant works.

 Protection of privacy is maintained according to the rules governing privacy protection and the European Union’s GDPR.
 The collection of data follows the principle of data minimization, while persons born up to 100 years ago remain anonymous (“Private Owner”).
 By utilising a declaration of agreement in the collecting and publishing of personal data, the research project seeks to give the persons involved as much control over their personal data as possible.